anonymous9123/iccc-ndm/index.md

 ## Video Demonstration
   Here, we showcase the lastest version of our plugin in a studio production environment.
 This plugin is a VST Instrument developed with Juce, and can be loaded in any Digital Audio Workstation.
 The model has been compiled with LibTorch, hence a python server is not required anymore.

   To generate sound through the interface, we provide controllers: First, the XY pad allows to control two dimensions, selected randomly.
 Also, a selector allows the user to define the range of the pad.
-Then, a menu allows the user to set a type of sounds one wants to generate, which amounts to changing the conditioning label $c$.
+Then, a menu allows the user to set a type of sounds one wants to generate, which amounts to changing the conditioning label $$c$$.

 This video brings more details on the encoding mechanism that allows a user to re-use tehir favorite samples.